 Editing your selfies can be super fun.
-All the crazy new technology means you can give yourself red eyes (or remove red eye in photos), delete imperfections, shrink your nose, and change your hair color in seconds.
+All the crazy new technology means you can give yourself red eyes (or remove red eye in photos), smooth your skin, and change your hair color in seconds.

 However, unlike plastic surgery, fixing badly edited photos only takes a second, isn’t painful, and can be done before anyone sees it!
 Thank goodness.